veewee/xml/docs/reader.md

 #### sequence

-Provide a sequence of matchers that represents the XML tree.
+Provide a sequence of matchers that represents the exact XML tree.
+Every provided matcher step must result in an exact match with the matcher on the same index.
+It can be used similar to the `/root/users/user` xpath operator to search on an exact node match at every level in the XML.
-Only the items that are described by the sequence will match.
+Only the items that are described by the sequence will match:

 Given: